-Interest in the health benefits of elderberry has grown substantially in 2021 as more people pursue better nutrition, new fitness routines, and increased immunity.
+Interest in the wellness benefits of elderberry has grown substantially in recent years as more people pursue better nutrition, new fitness routines, and increased immunity in 2023.
 We've created this Elderberry 101 guide to help get you started!

 The benefits of elderberry are so numerous, we call it a wonder-berry!
 Elderberries are packed with vitamins, minerals, antioxidants, amino acids, and fiber.

 There are many different types of elderberries: black elderberry, American elder, dwarf elder, danewort, antelope brush, and blue elderberry.
 The most widely used elderberry is the black elderberry, sambucus negra, which is native to Central Europe.

 The black elderberry contains the highest level of polyphenols (bioactive flavonols like Quercetin, Elderberry's secret weapon) of any in the elder family and has traditionally been used for its medicinal benefits.